vatnz-dev/sops/docs/controller-skills/extending.md

 ##  Workload

 When providing an extended service, it's important to realise that traffic levels can build quickly, and New Zealand's unique level of GA aircraft in such a small area can cause increased difficulty.
 Therefore, if you notice your quality of service degrading, you should cease extending to other sectors so that you can provide a quality service.
-Quality, not quantity is paramount.
+Quality, not quantity, is paramount.

 !!! warning "Controllers shall not change Airspace Classes"
     Controllers are not authorised to change the classes of airspaces under their control in order to alleviate traffic concerns.

     **Example** - If you are providing an Extended Enroute service with multiple aircraft in the circuit pattern at Woodbourne, you are obligated to provide a service to them under the VATSIM top-down controlling methodology.
 A Controller shall not revert that airspace to Class G in order to redirect their attention to other aircraft.
-In this case, you would amend the extend of your extended sectors.
+In this case, you would amend the extent of your extended sectors.

 !!! warning "Controllers shall not extend into an Event Only position"
     When providing an extended service, Controllers shall not extend into an Event Only position.
 This inlcludes the use of either their callsign or frequency.